Bombings of Paddington and Victoria stations

 On 18 February 1991 two Provisional Irish Republican Army (IRA) bombs exploded at London mainline stations, one at Victoria station and the other at Paddington station, killing one person and injuring 38 other people at Victoria station.
 It was the IRA's second major attack in London in February 1991 after the Downing Street mortar attack eleven days earlier which was an attempt to assassinate the British War cabinet and the British prime minister John Major.
 It was also the first IRA attack against a civilian target in England since the 1983 Harrods bombing, marking a strategic change in their bombing campaign in England.

 Background

 The IRA had stepped up their campaign against British military, economic and transport targets outside of Northern Ireland in the late 1980s.
-On 30 July 1990 the IRA detonated a large bomb at the London Stock Exchange causing massive damage but no injuries.
+On 20 July 1990 the IRA detonated a large bomb at the London Stock Exchange causing massive damage but no injuries.
 Ten days later they killed Conservative MP Ian Gow.

 Previous bombings of the stations

 On 26 February 1884, at Victoria station, an explosion occurred in the cloakroom of the Brighton side injuring seven staff members, as part of the Fenian dynamite campaign.

 On 26 July 1939 bombs exploded in the cloakroom of Victoria stations.
-At Victoria, five people, cloakroom attendants and porters, were wounded and the station clock was shattered (see S-Plan).
+At Victoria, five people, cloakroom attendants and porters, were wounded and the station clock was shattered.

 On 8 September 1973, an IRA bomb exploded at the ticket office in Victoria station, injuring five people.

 The bombings

-The Paddington bomb went off at 4:20am, it was much smaller than the second bomb at Victoria and was designed to make sure the security services would take the Victoria bomb seriously and not as a hoax.
-There were no deaths or injuries at Paddington but the roof was badly damaged.